-- Your accumulated contributions, plus interest on the contributions; or - Your fair value is based on the pre-retirement formula discussed below;

-- Your additional voluntary contributions, if any, plus interest: and - Your performance bonus contributions, if any, plus interest.
+- Your accumulated contributions, plus interest on the contributions; or - Your fair value is based on the pre-retirement formula: - Your additional voluntary contributions, if any, including interest; and - Your performance bonus contributions, if any, including interest.

-The fair value calculation is based on the actuarial formula used for retirement, which takes into account your final average salary for the last twelve months, your years of service, the Financial Services Board earnings yield rate and a pre-determined actuarial factor.
+The fair value calculation is based on the actuarial formula used for retirement, which takes into account your final average salary for the last 12 months, your years of service, the FSCA earnings yield rate and a predetermined actuarial factor.

 However, if you elect to defer your benefit in the EPPF, the benefit payable after deferring will be based on the member Actuarial Reserve Value (ARV) calculation at the time of exit, subject to the greater of your MIR benefit at the time being greater than the ARV benefit.
-This means that if you decide to defer your benefit in the EPPF, a higher resignation benefit value may be awarded and this would mean an ultimate higher retirement value when you actually retire.
+This means that if you decide to defer your benefit in the EPPF, a higher resignation benefit value may be awarded, and this would mean an ultimate higher retirement value when you retire.

-The options available on withdrawal are discussed under the section Option on Withdrawal below.
+The options available on withdrawal are discussed under the section Option on withdrawal below.